OPS-E2E-PPE/VBA-Docs/api/Access.BoundObjectFrame.TabStop.md

 keywords: vbaac10.chm10925
 f1_keywords:
 - vbaac10.chm10925
-ms.prod: access
 api_name:
 - Access.BoundObjectFrame.TabStop
 ms.assetid: 9bcec2a4-c1b1-88db-e7b4-15e744c1e340
 ms.date: 02/08/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # BoundObjectFrame.TabStop property (Access)

-You can use the **TabStop** property to specify whether you can use the Tab key to move the focus to a control.
+Use the **TabStop** property to specify whether you can use the Tab key to move the focus to a control.
 Read/write **Boolean**.

 ## Syntax